DavidMercier/TriDiMap/README.rst

 -------------------------------
 1. Update the "demo.m" Matlab file:
 	- path of your dataset ;
+	- path of your images (optional)
+	- set type of plot
 	- set interpolation and smoothing steps ;
 	- number of indents along X and Y axis ;
 	- step size along X and Y axis ;